dfranx/SHADERed/README.md

 open source and frequently updated with new features.
 It has many **features** that the competition is lacking.

-**NOTE**: There will be a lack of commits on this repo in the next couple of weeks - I am working on an OpenGL & SDL port.

 <img src="./Screenshots/IMG2.png"/>

 ## Features